 2. Laptops – Depends on What You Want

-- Traditional laptops give equal emphasis for performance and resource availability.
+- Traditional laptops give equal emphasis on performance and resource availability.

 - Due to this, you cannot expect a huge battery life from a typical laptop computer.
 Some manufacturers offer better battery life but the average is somewhere around 4-5 hours, at maximum.